 The main business of the Island is the day cruises from the large resorts on the mainland.
 Around 60 people come to the island for a days activities, traditional dancing, coconut husking, and kids activities.
 Around 4pm they all go back to the resorts.
 As a resident of the island activities are laid on in the evening, games, drinking and at the end of most evenings a beach bonfire with guitars and singing.
 I took along my little guitar and

 Husking a Coconut

 Actually looks pretty dangerous...

-guitar and joined in with such hits as "The Lion Sleeps Tonight".
+joined in with such hits as "The Lion Sleeps Tonight".

 I learnt to husk brown coconuts in less than a minute, the technique is to push a sharp pointy stick into the softer end of the husk, twist the coconut and use the stick to lever the husk away from the nut.
 To open the nut its possible to hit the nut with a rock at the right point, and split it into two halves.
 Green coconuts are for drinking, the flesh is slimy, the milk however is really refreshing.
 Brown coconuts can be used for eating the flesh, drinking the milk and making cream of coconut milk.

 After four days of relaxing and doing pretty much nothing I was ready to leave the island.
 Too much nothing isn't good for you, I personally get itchy feet, the desire to move on and find new adventures.
 Vanja and Claire both headed out to Australia within a day of each other - some more friends to look up in Australia.

 Note: Added 18/07/03 - I know this isn't the real Robinson Crusoe Island.
 There is an official Robinson Crusoe Island just off the coast of Chille, it was